EyeShield-0/WaterCooling.github.io/README.md

 Link: https://naguitsirangel.github.io/WaterCooling.github.io/

 A static website about PC water cooling.
 Everything was coded by me from scratch.
-This my first website.
+It is my first website.

-It was designed for a wide screen/monitor.
-Images are are bit in a disarray if the page is minimize or viewed on a small screen.

-**it is not responsive**
+**none res**